 - WP No Category Base – WPML compatible – make your Category pages look more like real pages by removing the “category” element from the URL

 - Category SEO Meta Tags – generate custom Title and Description meta-tags for each Category and Tag.
 Add a proper page Heading, and introductory paragraphs for individual Category page.
 Especially designed to be compatible with All In One SEO Pack.
 This plugin can make a huge difference to the perceived value of auto-generated Category and Tag pages.
+Some themes have similar functionailty, in which case you won’t need a plugin.

 For a website that has very large volumes of content on multiple topics, pages can become deeply nested and conventional menu structured become unwieldy.
 There are some very good plugins available to automate the appearance of Section sub-menus in sidebars, to provide better access to subpages.
 These include;